natenichols/constexpr-typeinfo-less/paper.md

 # Design discussion

-The first two revisions of this proposal tried to construct a full type ordering from first principles.
-This is still included as the alternative proposal, should EWG want us to go that way.
+The first two revisions of this proposal tried to construct a full type ordering from first principles; EWGi then requested we change to an implementation-defined order (use the mangler), but EWG subsequently reversed that decision.

-## Why implementation-defined?
+## Pros of implementation-defined

 The overwhelming response of people working on implementations, as well as people sitting on the Itanium ABI standards committee, was that this is a